dibollinger/CookieBlock/README.md

 ## Repository Contents

-* `nodejs-feature-extractor/`:  Contains the NodeJS feature extractor.
+* `node-feature-extractor/`:  Contains the feature extractor implemented using npm.
 Used to extract features with the same JavaScript code as the extension.
     - `/modules/`: Contains code used to perform the feature extraction and prediction.
     - `/outputs/`: Output directory for the feature extraction.
     - `/training_data/`: Path for cookie data in json format, used for extracting features.
-    - `/validation_data/`: Path for cookie features in libsvm format, used for prediction and verifying model accuracy.
+    - `/validation_data/`: Path for cookie features, extracted in libsvm format, used for prediction and verifying model accuracy.
     - `/cli.js`: Command-line script used to run the feature extraction.
 * `logo/`: Contains the original CookieBlock logo files.
+* `promotional/`: Contains store page text, localizations and promo images used for those stores.
 * `src/`: Source code for the CookieBlock extension.
-    - `_locales/`: JSON files with locale strings, for translation.
+    - `_locales/`: Contains all human-readable strings displayed on the extension interface, with translations to different languages.
     - `background/`: JavaScript code and HTML for the extension background process.
+Currently only Manifest v2 compatible.
     - `ext_data/`: All external data required to perform the feature extraction and class label prediction.
         - `model/`: Extracted CART prediction tree forests, one for each class of cookies.
         - `resources/`: Resources used with the feature extraction.
         - `default_config.json`: Defines default storage values used in the extension.
         - `features.json`: Defines how the feature extraction operates, and which individual feature are enabled.
         - `known_cookies.json`: Defines default categorizations for some known cookies.
+Used to grant exceptions to potential website breakages.
     - `icons/`: Browser extension icons.
     - `modules/`: Contains scripts that handle certain aspects of the feature extraction and prediction.
         - `third_party/`: Third party code libraries.